 Payments to the value of £55,728 (£40,534 in 2019/20) were made to Penburn Construction, a local company of which Councillor Sakib is a Director.
 All procurement of goods and services is subject to the Council's financial procedure rules and the Councillor was not involved in any decision relating to these transactions.
-The company also received a business support grant as part of the Government's COVID business support grant schemes.
+The company also received a business support grant as part of the Government's COVID-19 business support grant schemes.
 Pendle Borough Council acted as Agent for the Government to process applications and pay out grant monies.

-Councillor Hartley is a Non-executive Director of West Craven Together (WCT).
+Councillors Hartley and Whipp are Non-executive Directors of West Craven Together (WCT).
 The Council did not pay WCT for any goods and services during 2020/21.
 However, WCT received grant monies under the Government's package of measures to support small businesses during the Covid-19 pandemic, where again Pendle Borough Council was acting as Agent.